OpenCommercePay/opencommerce-sdk/README.md

 For detailed usage instructions and examples, please refer to the [Usage Guide](https://docs.opencommerce.com/usage).

 ## Available Services
-You can find a complete list of services and their parameters in the Service Directory.
+You can find a complete list of services and their parameters in the [Service Directory ](https://github.com/opencommerce/sdk/Service_Directory).

 ## Documentation
 * [Installation Guide ](https://github.com/opencommerce/sdk/Installation_Guide)